Ghost Pipe (Monotropa Uniflora)

 Proving completed by: Misha Norland, Mani Norland & The School of Homeopathy

-Common names: Indian pipe, Ice-plant, Bird's nest, Fit-plant, Ova-ova, Pipe-plant, Ghost-flower, Corpse-plant.
+Common names: Ghost pipe, Ice-plant, Bird's nest, Fit-plant, Ova-ova, Pipe-plant, Ghost-flower, Corpse-plant.

 A Plant Reclassified Into the Family Ericaceae.

 Loss of connection; obstruction; breached boundaries; parasites and spongers.

 For Monotropa patients going with the flow is paramount, while the sensation that sums up their pathology is blockage, manifesting as cramps, congestion, throbbing, jarring.
 When there is obstruction, nothing gets through.
 Sensations are of being constricted, pressurised, ready to burst, explosive.
 Intense waves of pain.
 Boundaries have been crossed, penetrated.
 Boundaries are leaking, the patient may feel hijacked, taken over by freeloaders and spongers.
 An important theme is of parasitism.
 Provers had many dreams.
 The most frequently occurring were of morphing from one state into another.
 Transvestites cross-dressing, being part animal, part human.
 Also dreams of autism.
 Patients may feel cut off, numb and isolated.
 Because a vital connection has been broken, they feel left out, rejected and alienated vs themes of fortification of boundaries, clear sense of direction, and ability to reconnect and become one with the Source.
 They feel tapped in, carried by the flow, or blocked, having the flow cut off, feeling isolated, numbed-out and alienated.